 - transport to and from the above if it is a detour to your workplace.
-It is your expenses for the extra distance you travel that gives entitlement to a deduction.
-See the current rate per kilometre here.
+You can claim a deduction for your expenses for the extra distance you travel.
+If you’re not driving to your own workplace, you include the expenses for the entire trip.

 - payment for provision of childcare services

-- Expenses on alternative after school childcare schemes outside of the ordinary after school childcare arranged by schools themselves qualify for deductions when the childcare scheme is organised by a club or association within sport, theatre, orchestras and brass bands, choirs, culture school or similar.
-There is a condition that the scheme is established as a recognised alternative to the ordinary after school childcare scheme provided by primary schools, both in terms of time span and regularity.
+- Expenses relating to alternative after-school childcare schemes outside of the ordinary after-school childcare arranged by schools themselves qualify for deductions when the childcare scheme is organised by a club or association within sport, theatre, orchestras and brass bands, choirs, culture school or similar.
+There is a condition that the scheme is established as a recognised alternative to the ordinary after-school childcare scheme provided by primary schools, both in terms of time span and regularity.
 If the activity takes place at a weekend or in the evening, or only during the school holidays, no deductions will be given.
-More about alternative after school child care schemes here.
+More about alternative after-school childcare schemes here.

 There are no deduction for expenses for food.

-A deduction is given for documented expenses for the minding and care of children of up to NOK 25,000 for one child, and an additional NOK 15,000 for each child in addition to the first.
+You can claim a deduction for documented expenses for the minding and care of children of up to NOK 25,000 for one child, and an additional NOK 15,000 for each child in addition to the first.

 If you have received a subsidy from your employer for day care, the taxed amount is considered an expense for the minding and care of children, in addition to your personal contribution.

-If you have received childminding benefit as a single provider (se the annual statement from NAV, regarding this year benefits), the benefit you received will reduce the basis used to calculate the deduction.
-You will be entitled to child care deduction to the extent that your expenses exceed the benefit.
+If you have received child care benefit as a single provider (se the annual statement from NAV regarding this year benefits), the benefit you received will reduce the basis used to calculate the deduction.
+You will be entitled to a parental allowance to the extent that your expenses exceed the benefit.

 Spouses have a joint maximum amount available for deduction.
 They can distribute the deduction freely between themselves, or they can split it equally.
 If they choose to distribute it freely, both spouses must alter their tax returns.
 This is also the case when the deduction concerns children who are not shared children.

-In the case of cohabitants without joint children, the child care deduction is given to the parent who is the father or mother of the child/children from a previous relationship.
+In the case of cohabitants without shared children, the parental allowance is given to the parent who is the father or mother of the child/children from a previous relationship

 The deduction is pre-filled

-Cash-for-care benefits from Nav do not reduce the deduction.
+Cash-for-care benefits from NAV will not reduce the deduction.

 Submit on paper